Links on Android Authority may earn us a commission. Learn more.

-A mini or compact dash camera is perfect for you if you want the security of continuous recording but want it to be discrete that you’re recording.
-If someone is intentionally looking in your car, they might be able to see that you have a camera behind your rear view mirror.
-But these cameras are so small and inconspicuous that anyone simply walking by might not notice.
-Plus, for the most part, the dash cams in this category are going to be cheaper than larger cams or dual dash cams.
+A mini or compact dash camera is perfect if you want the security of continuous recording, but want it to be a little more discreet.
+That’s a relative term — if someone is intentionally looking into your car, they’ll probably see a camera behind your rearview mirror.
+But these cameras are so small and inconspicuous that anyone simply walking by might be oblivious.
+As a bonus, the cams in this category tend to be cheaper than others.

-Despite its small size, this mini dash cam does a lot.
-It’s about the size of a car key and captures footage in 1080p with a 140° wide-angle lens.
-The neat thing about this dash cam is that it can be connected with the Garmin Drive app on your phone.
-This gives you access to a ton of cool features.
-You can use your phone to view, edit, and share dash cam footage that is uploaded to your phone over Wi-Fi.
+You get what you pay for, though.
+The Mini 2 is about the size of a car key, and captures footage in 1080p with a 140° wide-angle lens and HDR (high dynamic range).
+It connects with the Garmin Drive app on your phone, which gives you access to a ton of cool features, including of course the ability to view, edit, and share dash cam footage that’s uploaded to your phone over Wi-Fi.

-Plus, if you like the idea of a dual dash cam, but don’t love the bulky design of them, this device has you covered.
-You can buy up to four Garmin Dash Cam Mini devices to capture video from all sides of your vehicle.
-Then, the app uses Dash Cam Auto Sync to sync all the recordings and let you easily see footage captured from every viewpoint.
+If you like the idea of dual dash cams but don’t love their typically bulky designs, Garmin has you covered there too.
+You can use up to four Dash Cam Minis to capture video from all sides of your vehicle, after which Drive can sync recordings.

 Larger, front-only camera options

-If you want a camera that will give you a clearer recording, but you only care about recording what’s in front of your car, you should probably go with one of these two options.
-These two cameras, especially, the one by Rove, will provide crisp recordings because they have the room and the budget for more advanced sensors.
-Both of these options will still be discreet behind your rearview mirror, but definitely not as small as our mini cam options on this list.
+If you want a camera that gives you the clearest possible recording, but you only care about what’s happening in front of your car, try one of these two options.
+Bigger dimensions enable crisper recordings because of the room (and budget) for more advanced sensors.

 Aukey Dash Cam

-A few unique recording features include the possibility of capturing in-car audio and a Time-Lapse recording option so you can easily create a time-lapse of a road trip if you want to.
-The super-capacitor in the Aukey Dash Cam is able to withstand extreme heat and cold and therefore gives the camera a longer operational lifespan.
+A few unique recording options include in-car audio and timelapses, the latter more of a luxury for documenting a road trip.
+The super-capacitor in the Aukey Dash Cam can allegedly withstand extreme heat and cold, giving the camera a longer operational lifespan.

 Rove R2-4K Dash Cam